-Have you ever wanted to use PowerPoint as a graphic program to create posters, web-banner ads, YouTube cover art, etc.?
-You will then have run into some limitations, especially when you tried to export a PowerPoint slide to a picture with exact size dimensions.
-In this tutorial, we will explore how a small improvement that Microsoft added in PowerPoint 2013 is providing significant returns.
+Have you ever wanted to use PowerPoint as a graphic program to create posters, digital scrapbooks, web-banner ads, YouTube cover art, etc.?
+You will then have run into some limitations, especially when you try to export a PowerPoint slide to a picture with exact size dimensions.
+In this tutorial, we will explore how a small improvement that Microsoft added in PowerPoint 2013 and newer versions is providing significant returns.

-Let’s use YouTube’s cover art for videos.
+Let’s use YouTube’s cover art as an analogy to explain this better.
+YouTube cover art is what you see before you play the video.
 This sort of cover art is also called custom thumbnail, poster frame, and some other names.
-The moot point here is that YouTube specifies that the dimensions preferably need to be 1280x720.
+The moot point here is that YouTube specifies that the dimensions need to be 1280x720.
 How will you create a graphic of those exact dimensions in PowerPoint?

 So how does 1280x720 pixels translate in terms of inches or centimeters that PowerPoint uses to define slide aspect ratios?